liliyapetillo/portfolio/README.md

 # Liliya Petillo
 ## Summary
 Hello and welcome!
-I’m Liliya, a self-motivated and dynamic Senior Quality Assurance Engineer with a passion for e-commerce applications and extensive knowledge of software testing types and quality assurance methodologies.
+I’m Liliya, a self-motivated and dynamic Quality Assurance Team Lead with a passion for e-commerce applications and extensive knowledge of software testing types and quality assurance methodologies.
 With over 7 years of experience, I’ve honed my skills in ensuring that software products meet the highest standards of quality.

 I’m detail-oriented and thrive in managing multiple projects simultaneously while collaborating effectively with cross-functional teams in an Agile environment.
 My journey in QA has been marked by a commitment to excellence, a love for problem-solving, and a strong belief in the power of teamwork.